 – the investor has frequent and/or large transactions, with no record on past or present employment experience,

 – the transactions are unnecessarily complex and/or the size of the transaction is not consistent with the normal business activity,

-– a large volume of transaction is conducted which does not appear to justify the normal business activity,
+– a large volume of transactions is conducted which does not appear to justify the normal business activity,

-– the investor conduct frequent transactions in the same financial instrument without obvious reason and with unusual conditions such as churning,
+– the investor conducts frequent transactions in the same financial instrument without obvious reason and with unusual conditions such as churning,

 – a transaction settlement is requested by a third person,

 – the investor seems uninterested in the usual decisions about the investment accounts, such as fees, commissions, margins,

 – the investor intends to liquidate large positions through a series of small transactions,

 – the investor deposits cash, money orders, traveller’s cheques or cashier’s cheques in amounts under the reporting threshold to fund an investment account,